gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 OSCOAP may also be used to protect group communication for CoAP over IP multicast, as described in {{I-D.tiloca-core-multicast-oscoap}}.
 This relies on a Group Manager entity, which is responsible for managing a multicast group where members exchange CoAP messages secured with OSCOAP.
 In particular, the Group Manager coordinates the join process of new group members and can be responsible for multiple groups.

 This document specifies a profile of the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}.
 In this profile, a client willing to join an OSCOAP multicast group securely communicates with a resource server acting as the Group Manager responsible for that group.
-The access to the resource server concerns a specific resource associated with the multicast group to join and is the first step of the join process.
+The access to the Group Manager concerns a specific resource associated with the multicast group to join and is the first step of the join process.

-The client acting as joining node uses an access token bound to a proof-of-possession key to authorize its access to the resource server.
-The client and resource server leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}} in order to achieve communication security, proof of possession and server authentication.
+The client acting as joining node uses an access token bound to a proof-of-possession key to authorize its access to the Group Manager.
+The client and Group Manager leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}} in order to achieve communication security, proof of possession and server authentication.

 ## Terminology {#ssec-terminology}